relm-us/svelt-yjs/example/README.md

 yarn dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see the Sveltyjs example app running.
+You should see the Svelt-yjs example app running.